-In this respect, Chris Marshall says: "But it is crucial to recognize... the figurative, parabolic nature of the language used to describe realities which, ex hypothesi [by their very nature], lie outside human experience (p.
+In this respect, Chris Marshall says: "But it is crucial to recognize... the figurative, parabolic nature of the language used to describe realities which, ex hypothesi [in accordance with the stated hypothesis], lie outside human experience (p.
 14)."
 He then quotes one writer who says: "Such language is 'figurative and connotative rather than denotative and literalistic'....
 To imagine some kind of cosmic torture-chamber where the lost suffer endless or prolonged retribution is to miss the figurative, apocalyptic nature of these utterances, as well as the paraenetic or pastoral intention behind them (p.
 14)."
 I contend that Dixon sustains just such a profound misreading of biblical texts throughout his entire book.